 Charles William Woodman, Frank’s father, was born in 1872 in Reigate, Surrey, and baptised on 15th September in St Mark’s Church.
-He was the son of Charles Woodman (No 1), gardener, born 1846 Effingham, Surrey, and his first wife Eliza Trevatt who died when Charles William was four.
+He was the son of Charles Woodman No 1 (a gardener, born 1846 in Effingham, Surrey) and his first wife Eliza Trevatt who died when Charles William was four.

 Frank’s parents (Charles William Woodman and Rose Gibbs) were cousins.
-Charles No 1’s mother Martha Longhurst was twice married: first, to Richard Woodman, whose son Charles was, and second, Bartholomew Bennett : her daughter with him Lydia Ann Bennett was the mother of Rose Gibbs.
+Their grandmother Martha Longhurst was married twice: first, to Richard Woodman, and Charles No 1 was their son.
+Then the widowed Martha married Bartholomew Bennett, and their daughter Lydia Ann Bennett was the mother of Rose Gibbs.

 In 1881 the eight-year-old Charles William Woodman is living with his grandmother Martha and her second husband Bartholomew Bennett at No 1 Balchins Lane, Westcott.
 By 1891 Charles William is working as a labourer and living at Nutley Lane, Reigate with his father Charles No 1 and Charles’ second wife Ellen (nee Large).